annamherz/pipeline/pipeline_notebooks/README.md

  |_ outputs_extracted
     |_ ENGINE ....
     |_ results
+    |_ analysis
  |_ scripts

 The results can then be computed using the analyse_pipeline.py, but it is better to use the notebook (analysis_notebook.ipynb).
+This includes some examples of analyses that can be carried out, but are not exhaustive.